 Retail sales: key indicators on the value of retail sales.Jump to full report >>

-The average weekly value of all retail sales in Great Britain was £6.9bn in August 2015, down from £7.1bn in July.
+The average weekly value of all retail sales in Great Britain was £7.2bn in October 2015, up from £7.0bn in September.
 The total annual sales value for 2014 was £378bn.

-The value of retail sales in the three months to August 2015 was 0.8% higher than the same three months a year ago.
+However, the value of retail sales in the three months to October 2015 was 1.1% higher than the same three months a year ago.

 Most of the value of retail sales online is from stores without a physical presence.